-A simple solution would be for the Georgia Supreme Court to require that automakers provide motorists a means to secure access to the OBD download port pre-crash and if they do not then for the automakers to provide law enforcement a means to lock it down post-crash – sort of like yellow tape at a crime scene to protect the evidence.
+A simple solution would be for the Georgia Supreme Court to require that motorists have a means to secure access to the OBD download port pre-crash or to provide law enforcement a means to lock it down post-crash — sort of like yellow tape at a crime scene to protect the evidence.

 Crash data speaks for the victims who cannot.
 It should be protected and used fairly.

 To date, the National Highway Traffic Safety Administration (NHTSA) “safety only” Congressional mandate ignores consumer protection, consumer acceptance and privacy issues.

 Simply put, NHTSA erroneously requires quantitative evidence that a sizeable problem exists regarding tampering of crash data, odometer roll-back, etc.

 In reality, NHTSA helped create a sizeable problem by promoting EDRs in light vehicles without providing owners or motorists basic consumer protection.

 The owner of the vehicle should control access to the vehicle’s download port since it is widely known that in-vehicle electronic modules are subject to tampering, spoliation of evidence, undetectable surveillance, unauthorized access, misuse of data, and mischief.